25A0/love2d-noise/README.md

 **`noise.init()`** is a function that needs to be called once, before you call `noise.sample` for the first time.

-**`noise.types`** is a key-value table where each key is a human-readable name of a noise type available in this shader, and the value is the corresponding integer that can be used to define which noise type should be used.
+**`noise.types`** is a key-value table where each key is a human-readable name of a noise type available in this shader, and the value is the corresponding integer that can be used in `noise.sample` and `shader:send("type", type)` to define which noise type should be used.

 Specifically, it contains:

 ```lua
 noise.types = {